mynodebtc/mynode_docs/docs/lightning/lnd-alias.md

 # Setting your LND Alias

 Every Lightning node has a name that can be configured.
-By default, each myNode device uses the name "mynodebtc.com [myNode]".
+By default, each MyNode device uses the name "mynodebtc.com [MyNode]".
 To change this name first go to the LND page in the GUI and click the gear icon in the Alias box.

 ![](/images/lightning/alias-1.png)